yaretzj/ChoreCenter/Backend/README.md

 ### How do I add a new test?

 1. Make sure your system is properly configured to run the existing tests (`Backend/README.md`), as you'll need them to run the Flask tests.
-2. Locate and open the `Backend/tests` directory.
-3. Review the [Pytest Documentation](https://docs.pytest.org/en/6.2.x/contents.html#toc) and use the existing tests as references for how to structure your new tests.
+2. Review the [Pytest Documentation](https://docs.pytest.org/en/6.2.x/contents.html#toc) and use the existing tests as references for how to structure your new tests.
+3. Locate and open the `Backend/tests` directory.
+4. The `conftest.py` file contains all the test fixtures used by the tests.
+5. Tests are separated into files by endpoint.
+Add new tests for an endpoint to the corresponding file (eg: add tests for the `CreateChild` endpoint to the `test_create_child.py` file).
+If adding a new endpoint, create a new test file with tests for the endpoint.
-4. Write the necessary test(s) for the new or revised functionality.
+6. Write the necessary test(s) for the new or revised functionality.
-5. Run `pytest` to see the results of your newly-added test(s).
+7. The `pytest`command runs the tests in the test suite and prints the results to the console.

 ### What should a unit test look like?